 There are some terms we will use a lot in this article, so it's best to know what they are from the start.

 - AAdvantage miles: These are redeemable miles earned on qualifying flights and purchases with partners.
-You can use (redeem) them for all kinds of things — including award flights, seat upgrades, and lounge memberships.
-Having a ton of these doesn't necessarily mean you've earned any status level since you could get a bunch of these from a credit card sign-up bonus, even though that doesn't count toward status.
+You can use (redeem) them for all kinds of things, including award flights, seat upgrades, lounge memberships, and, as of 2025, onboard food and drink purchases.
+Having a ton of these doesn't necessarily mean you've earned any status level, since you could get a bunch of these from a credit card sign-up bonus, even though that doesn't count toward earning status.

-- Miles Flown: These refer to the number of miles flown during a flight.
-This term is important for Million Mile progress and mileage earnings on most partners.
+- Miles flown: These refer to the number of miles flown during a flight — at least theoretically.
+Rather than being how many miles you actually fly, this term focuses on the distance between the origin and destination airport.
+This is important for Million Mile progress and mileage earnings on most partners.

-- Loyalty Points: This is the new metric that determines everything with American Airlines AAdvantage elite status.
+- Loyalty Points: This is the sole metric that determines your American Airlines AAdvantage elite status.

 Related: Your Complete Guide to American Airlines AAdvantage Loyalty Points